danmainah/innuos-app/README.md

 # Innuos App

-> **Innuos App** Its a React Application that enables users to view different albums and filter the albums depending on Their source.
+> **Innuos App** Its a React Application that enables users to view different albums and filter the albums depending on their source.

 # Getting Started